Canon PowerShot SD1000 Review

 Conclusion

-The Canon PowerShot SD1000 is a wonderful little camera that has a lot of features that will suit the casual photographer and may even draw the more experienced photographer who is looking for a digital camera that is tiny enough to carry around with them wherever.
-Video enthusiasts will like that there are several movie modes to choose from, including choices for time-lapse and rapid frame rate.
+The Canon PowerShot SD1000 is a great little camera with many features that will suit the casual photographer and may even draw the more experienced photographer looking for a digital camera that is tiny enough to carry around with them wherever.
+In addition, video enthusiasts will like that there are several movie modes to choose from, including time-lapse and rapid frame rate choices.

-The majority of people will find the image quality to be more than satisfactory, regardless of their level of skill.
-However, it is essential to retain control over the ISO settings in order to reduce the amount of image noise.
+Regardless of their skill level, most people will find the image quality more than satisfactory.
+However, retaining control over the ISO settings is essential to reduce the amount of image noise.

-Because it’s doubtful that snapshooters would utilize certain capabilities on a consistent basis, the fact that they are buried deep inside the menu system probably won’t affect them very much at all.
-Photographers who want to extract every last bit of control out of the camera are going to find this extremely difficult.
+Because it’s doubtful that snapshooters would utilize specific capabilities consistently, the fact that they are buried deep inside the menu system probably won’t affect them much.
+However, photographers who want to extract every last bit of control from the camera will find this extremely difficult.

-If, however, you are an ELPH enthusiast on the same level as I am, you won’t allow any of these relatively insignificant shortcomings to prevent you from sliding a Canon SD1000 into your pocket or purse.
+Suppose you are an ELPH enthusiast on the same level as I am.
+In that case, you won’t allow these minor shortcomings to prevent you from sliding a Canon SD1000 into your pocket or purse.

 Canon PowerShot SD1000 Price